 Shabnam has spearheaded this project as a personal quest to learn more about her father and her native country of Afghanistan.
 She is the only daughter of Ahmad Zahir.
-She is currently pursuing her Master in Fine Arts and holds a bachelors degree in English, Comparative Literature with a minor in Sociology.
+She is currently pursuing her Master in Fine Arts and holds a bachelors degree in English with a minor in Sociology.
 She has more than a decade of experience in graphic design, creative writing, digital media and photography.
 Her photography portfolio is diverse, ranging from candid portraits of various political figures in Washington, DC to conceptual and abstract photography.

 TOM FRESTON - Executive Producer